 2012-13: O’Donoghue was the third-leading scorer for Mercyhurst in his junior season — scoring 12 goals and finishing second on the Lakers with 24 assists in 41 games.
 He was +15 with 33 penalty minutes.
 After finishing sixth in Atlantic Hockey the Lakers had a successful playoff run; reaching the league’s championship game before falling to seventh-place Canisius.

-2013-14: O’Donoghue made his pro hockey debut with the AHL’s Portland Pirates after signing a two-year entry-level contract with Phoenix in April following his senior season at Mercyhurst.
+2013-14: O’Donoghue made his pro hockey debut with the AHL’s Portland Pirates after signing a two-year, entry-level contract with the Arizona Coyotes in April following his senior season at Mercyhurst.
 In three AHL games he was -1 with no points nor penalties.
 The Pirates missed the playoffs, finishing last in the Atlantic Division.
 O’Donoghue was the second-leading scorer for Mercyhurst in his final season of college hockey.
 He scored 15 goals with 28 assists and was +16 with 41 penalty minutes in 41 games for the Lakers.
 Mercyhurst was the regular season champion in Atlantic Hockey but did not receive an NCAA tournament bid after a double overtime loss to Canisius in the conference semifinals.

 O'Donoghue has been an effective penalty killer and role player in the early stages of his pro career.
 Despite his size he is not an overly combative player and has not yet shown the offensive game to be the point-per-game scorer he was in college hockey.
 O'Donoghue is an intelligent player that can carve out a role for himself with astute positioning and shot blocking.

 O'Donoghue was dealt by the Arizona Coyotes along with Dustin Jeffrey and James Melindy in exchange for Matia Marcantuoni.